linnea/learntogether-old/README.md

 LearnTogether
 ===========

-Modular LMS platform designed for the next generation of learning.
+Modular LMS platform designed for the next generation of online learning.

 ### Installation